mfinity168/SmartMCDX-RSI-Zones/README.md

 # SmartMCDX + RSI Zones Script

 - This indicator is based on personal experience and experimentation, and does not guarantee 100% accuracy.
 I'm sharing it to provide investors with statistical data and analytical guidance for stocks.
+[Read more](https://mfinitydev.com/knowledge-hub/blog/2025/tradingview-indicator-script)

-- 💰[Support me](https://mfinitydev.com/support) ⭐ Give my repo a  star on GitHub!
+- 💰[Support me](https://mfinitydev.com/support) and Give my repo a ⭐star on GitHub!

 ## ⚡Installation